 Kelly Jensen is a former teen librarian who worked in several public libraries before pursuing a full-time career in writing and editing.
 Her current position is with Book Riot, the largest independent book website in North America, where she focuses on talking about young adult literature in all of its manifestations.
 Before becoming a fully-fledged adult-like person, she worked in the swanky Texas Legislative Library entering data into a computer while surrounded by important politicians, scooped gelato for hungry college students, and spent hours reading, annotating, and scanning small-town Texas newspapers into a giant searchable database.

 Kelly lives in Wisconsin with her husband, her bunny, and three needy-but-awesome cats.
-In her free time, she does yoga, writes for her personal blog STACKED (stackedbooks.org), drinks a lot of tea, and enjoys disappearing for days reading good books.
+In her free time, she is a certified yoga teacher with a regular teaching schedule, writes for her personal blog STACKED (stackedbooks.org), drinks a lot of tea, and enjoys disappearing for days reading good books.
 Her writing has been featured on The Huffington Post, at Rookie Magazine, The Horn Book, BlogHer, School Library Journal.
 She contributed an essay and a guide to teen sexuality in pop culture for Amber J. Keyser’s The V-Word: True Stories of First-Time Sex and is the author of the book It Happens: A Guide to Contemporary Realistic Fiction for the YA Reader from VOYA Press.

 Kelly is am happy to discuss possibilities for professional speaking, editing, and/or writing opportunities, in person or online.
 You can learn more about her, her background, and her passions in this interview.